 Students failing to attend a clinical or field internship rotation for the entire scheduled clock hours will be immediately dismissed from the Hill College EMS Program.
 The student will not be eligible for readmission into future EMSP courses of instruction.

-Section 4.03 Program Progression
+Section 4.03 Program Progression/Completion

-In order to successfully progress through the Hill College EMS Program, the student must:
+To successfully progress through the Hill College EMS Program, the student must: